back arrow

 To develop the mainpage design strategy, I implemented the following approaches:

-1. Current Analysis and Categorisation: Analysed the mainpage layout logic of 15 chemical websites and categorised them into 3 types:
+1. Current Analysis and Categorisation: Analysed the mainpage layout logic of 15 chemical company websites according to their scalibilty and brand reputation and then categorised them into 3 types:

-A. Customer Acquisition-Oriented: Attract new customers and introduce them to the company.
+A. Customer Acquisition-Oriented: Attract new customers/users and introduce them to the company.

 Key Features: Engaging visuals, prominent CTAs, recent company updates, and comprehensive information layout to provide a complete understanding of the company.